Elephants Across the Globe Are in Crisis.

 The only reason elephants are subjected to these lives of imprisonment is to entertain people; we are intrigued by the animal world and we want to be as close to it as we can, even if means the animal is destined to a life of suffering.

-Elephants are incredibly intelligent and uniquely emotional, they are an animal that is designed to migrate up to 30 miles a day, their family structures are complex, the extent of their society is profound.
+Elephants are incredibly intelligent and uniquely emotional.
+They are animals designed to migrate up to 30 miles a day, their family structures are complex, and the extent of their society is profound.
 So what is it that we learn from when they’re performing arcane tricks in a circus ring or living a solitary existence in a concrete enclosure?
 It certainly isn’t the truth of these magnificent and majestic animals.

 One of the most tragic realities is the drastic impact captivity has on an elephant’s longevity.
-In the wild elephants can live to be 60-70 years old, in captivity, the average life is cut in half.
-What’s worse is the primary cause of their early demise; the number one killer of captive elephants is foot disease, infections in the bones of their feet that become systemic and joint disease.
+In the wild elephants can live to be 60-70 years old; in captivity, the average life span is cut in half.
+What’s worse is the primary cause of their early demise: the number one killer of captive elephants is foot disease, infections in the bones of their feet that become systemic and joint disease.

 GSE can make a difference.
 We know the direct benefit that sanctuary life can bring to an elephant’s life.
 The two notable elephant sanctuaries in the US, Performing Animal Welfare Society (PAWS) and The Elephant Sanctuary in Tennessee (TES) have paved a progressive path forward for captive elephants.

-In our work with elephants at sanctuary, we have witnessed elephants that had previously been given months to live thrive, elephants isolated for more than 40 years become intimately social and keystone members of the herd and physical and emotional issues completely reversed.
-Sanctuary life can literally add years to an elephant’s projected longevity as fear and psychological burdens, decades-old meltaway.
+In our work with elephants at sanctuary, we have witnessed elephants who had previously been given months to live thrive, elephants isolated for more than 40 years become intimately social and keystone members of the herd, and physical and emotional issues completely reversed.
+Sanctuary life can literally add years to an elephant’s projected longevity as fear and psychological burdens, decades-old melt away.